chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 # Overview

+Data Lifecycle manages the retention of events, service groups, Chef Client runs, compliance reports and scans in Chef Automate.
 Chef Automate stores data from the `ingest-service`, `event-feed-service`, `compliance-service` and `applications-service` in ElasticSearch or PostgreSQL.
 Over time users may wish to prune data from Chef Automate by creating data